CMU-17313Q/fall23-nodebb-nirvana/UserGuide.md

 #### Submitting the Post

-After composing the post, the user should click the "Submit" or "Post" button to publish it anonymously.
+After composing the post, the user should click the "Submit" button to publish it anonymously.

 #### After Submission